Truncated many-body dynamics of interacting bosons: A variational principle with error monitoring: Variational Principles

 The earliest variational principle for the approximate solution of many-body dynamics is Dirac-Frenkel's principle \cite{Dirac, Frenkel}, which requires \be \langle\delta\Phi| \hat{H}-i\partial_t |\Phi\rangle = 0 , \ee where $\delta \Phi$ denotes possible variations of the many-body state $\Phi$ with respect to the variational parameters.
 The equation is quite similar to the TDVP when the action is given by $S = \int \mathrm{d}t \langle\Phi | \hat{H} - i \partial_t |\Phi\rangle$.
 The difference and (possible) equivalences between Dirac-Frenkel's, McLachlan's and other variational principles have been extensively discussed in the past \cite{Broe, Raab}.
 In \cite{Broe}, it is concluded that if the relevant manifold, i.\,e. the sub-Hilbert space, can be parametrized by pairs of complementary parameters, the above mentioned principles are equivalent.
 In \cite{Raab}, it is insisted that both Dirac-Frenkel's and McLachlan's variational principles are equivalent if both $\delta \Phi$ and $\delta \Phi^*$ are possible independent variations.
-But the ``equivalence'' merely implies the same resulting equation under some given conditions, not the equivalence of the principles themselves.
-In addition, it appears doubtful that $\delta \Phi$ and $\delta \Phi^*$ are possible independent variations since $\delta \Phi^*$ is simply the complex conjugate of $\delta \Phi$.
-Furthermore, as explained in detail later, principles which result in the problem of a noninvertible SPDM, which was alluded to already in the above, lack some information in comparison to McLachlan's principle, which resolves this problem.
+But ``equivalence'' here merely indicates the same resulting equation under given conditions, not the equivalence of the principles themselves.
+In addition, we note that the simple-minded point of view that $\delta \Phi$ and $\delta \Phi^*$ are possible independent variations can easily lead to incorrect conclusions, since $\delta \Phi^*$ is simply the complex conjugate of $\delta \Phi$ \cite{footnote0}.
+Furthermore, as explained in detail later, principles which result in the problem of a noninvertible SPDM, which was mentioned already in the above, lack some information in comparison to McLachlan's principle, which resolves this problem.

 In summary, comparing the three variational principles, McLachlan's principle appears to be most suitable for finding a truncated many-body dynamics which approximates the real dynamics of interacting bosons.
-Adopting McLachlan's principle, the variationally optimal truncation of the many-body dynamics of interactiong bosons can be adaptively controlled with a monitored error.
+Adopting McLachlan's principle, in the following sections, we demonstrate that the variationally optimal truncation of the many-body dynamics of interacting bosons can be adaptively controlled with a monitored error.